Gas Bike FAQs

 SPARK PLUG & AIR CLEANER MAINTENANCE.
 On all bikes, replace your spark plug every 500 miles or 25 hours of use.
 Gap to .14".
 You may go longer, but do risk poor combustion or a fouled plug.
 Clean the air filter every 100 miles or five hours.
 Clean it with solvent (paint thinner or kerosene) and do not oil it.
 Replace the filter whenever it becomes torn or ragged.

 BEFORE YOU RIDE.
 Before every ride, check bolts on both the bike and motor for proper tightness.
+These engines vibrate a lot and do wiggle loose.
 Do not over-tighten bolts as they do strip easily.
 If you have spoke wheels, check every spoke for tightness, especially on your rear wheel.
 (Note: starting off smoothly vastly improves wear on rear spokes.)
 Oil your chains with Dumond Tech chain oil as needed (usually every 100 miles).
 Wipe them clean after oiling.
 Check and adjust the chain tension.
 Riding any bike carries with it some risk of injury.
 Remember, you are responsible for the safe operation of of your bike.
 Take time before every ride to ensure it is safe to ride.
 Wear a helmet.

 CLEANING.
 To clean the bike, spray with a good degreaser, scrub and wash with warm soapy water.
 Sprinkle the soapy water off, never spray.
 Keep water out of the exhaust port and carburetor.
 It is best to bag the carburetor prior to washing.
 If you operate the bike in the weather, rinse it off after you get home.
 Water gets into the bearings, so keep it clean and dry after use.